Engaging business professionals in learning experiences

 Gives users a moment to think critically about their learnings and saves it to their journal.

-Designing interactive features that drive user engagement and retention
+Interactive features that drive user engagement

 Testing